hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <version>3.4</version>
 </dependency>
 ```
-Again users of other build systems have to adjust the way of
+The users of other build systems have to adjust the way of
 defining the dependency to their needs.

-When users want to use Hazelcast clients to connect to a remote cluster, the `hazelcast-client.jar` dependency is also required
+When the users want to use Hazelcast clients to connect to a remote cluster, the `hazelcast-client.jar` dependency is also required
 on the client side applications.
 This JAR is already included in `hazelcast-all.jar`.
 Or, you can add it to the classpath using the following
 Maven snippet: